 New docents participate in a semester-long training course in dialogic teaching, public speaking, and education theory, and are given ample opportunity to practice these skills.
 Some knowledge of basic art history is helpful but not required.
-After the training semester, student docents attend weekly education meetings Fridays from 1–2pm.
-Docent education meetings vary semester to semester, but always include education specific to the art and exhibitions on view.
+After the training semester, docents attend weekly education meetings Fridays from 1–2pm.
+Docent education meeting topics vary semester to semester, but always include education specific to the art and exhibitions on view.

 The Student Docents are an official UVA student organization operating under the supervision of The Fralin’s education department.
 Interested students are encouraged to apply by the spring of their second year in order to have at least one full year as an active docent after completing the training course.
 Rising fourth years will only be accepted to the program if they are planning to stay on for graduate study.
 Applications are reviewed by the Manager of Docent & Teacher Programs and a committee of student docents.

 Applications are now open for the Fall 2023 Docent Training Course.
 You can apply here.
 The application deadline is Thursday, March 16.
 Students with questions regarding the program can contact the Manager of Docent & Teacher Programs by email with questions or attend an upcoming interest tour.
 Docent Interest Tours meet in the Entrance Gallery of The Fralin.